All-Things-WWW/internet-masterpiece-gatsby/README.md

 - Search for webhook by Zapier and select catch hook and continue to next step
 - In most cases leave this field empty and continue
 - Copy the generated url
-- Now go to the [form settings](https://app.netlify.com/sites/yellowcake/settings/forms#outgoing-notifications) in you Netlify project
+- Now go to the [form settings](https://app.netlify.com/sites/internet-masterpiece-gatsby/settings/forms#outgoing-notifications) in you Netlify project
 - Find the form notifications section click the add notification button
 - Select the option `outgoing webhook`
 - Set the event to listen for
 - Paste in our recent generated url in the URL to notify field
 - Select your form and save settings
 - Open your website navigate to your form, fill it out and send the data
-- Go back to Zaper and see if your form data has come trough.
+- Go back to Zapier and see if your form data has come trough.
 - Hit continue and add a new step on the left side of the screen
 - Search for MailChimp and select add/update subscriber
 - Select MailChimp account or add one and hit the test button